neararabia/asknot-near/README.md

 Ask not what NEAR can do for you, but what you can do for NEAR.

-We aim to showcase the different pathways of participating in the NEAR ecosystem in an effective way.
+We aim to highlight the different contribution pathways in NEAR ecosystem in a friendly and intuitive manner

 Inspired by https://whatcanidoformozilla.org.

 Thanks to [Sheryas](https://gov.near.org/u/shreyas)

 ## Do you want to contribute?